turingschool/front-end-curriculum/lessons/module-1/introduction-to-testing-javascript.md

 <section class="checks-for-understanding">
 ### Wrap Up

-Open up the Slack DM between you, your project parter, and your PM.
+Open up the Slack DM between you, your project parter, and your instructors.
 Share your answers to the following with the group:
 * Why is testing your code important? ⬅️ _Popular Interview Question!_
 * What is the TDD process?
-* In the Number Guesser project:
+* In the Paired Project project:
   - What are the smallest pieces of functionality?
   - How could you write tests for that functionality?

-**Note:** You are not required to test anything on Number Guesser, this is just an exercise to push your thinking on how it _can_ be applied.
+**Note:** You are not required to test anything on the Paired Project, this is just an exercise to push your thinking on how it _can_ be applied.
 </section>